hellbox/srob-migration/content/reviews/let-lightning-snake-reveal-yourself-to-you.md

 name = "Let Lightning Snake reveal yourself to you" title = "Let Lightning Snake reveal yourself to you" dek = "This Saturday, Fantagraphics hosts a launch party for Cold Cube\u2019s newly released Lightning Snake collection.
-Colleen Louise Barry is our tour guide through its colorful and confounding pages." type = "Review"facebookauto = "In a sharp review by Colleen Louise Barry, Cold Cube's Lightning Snake takes the universe apart and puts it back together." twitterauto = "In a review by Colleen Louise Barry, Cold Cube's Lightning Snake takes the universe apart and puts it back together." reviews_byline = ["writers/colleen-louise-barry.md"] reviews_books = ["books/lightning-snake.md"]
+Colleen Louise Barry is our tour guide through its colorful and confounding pages." type = "Review" facebookauto = "In a sharp review by Colleen Louise Barry, Cold Cube's Lightning Snake takes the universe apart and puts it back together." twitterauto = "In a review by Colleen Louise Barry, Cold Cube's Lightning Snake takes the universe apart and puts it back together." reviews_byline = ["writers/colleen-louise-barry.md"] reviews_books = ["books/lightning-snake.md"]